AndersGiovanni/tiktok-research-client/README.md

 If you encounter any problems, please [file an issue] along with a detailed description.

+## Known Issues

+Many.
+This is a super lightweight and simple client, and has not been tested extensively - actually not at all.
+Will do at some point.
+If the pre-defined CLI commands are insufficient, then just make your own query and use `query` function.

 ## Credits

 This project was generated from [@cjolowicz]'s [Hypermodern Python Cookiecutter] template.